FLIGHT OF THE PHOENIX (2004)

 life of one man would have been saved?

-emotionally in the ways that I expected it to -
+resonate in the ways that I expected it to -

 the effects detailing the plane and its amazing crash are handled